pure-data/externals-howto/README.rst

 a class and its data space
 --------------------------

-First a new class has to be prepared and the data space for this class has to be defined.
+First a new class must be prepared and the data space for this class must be defined.

 ::